-- 2.1 Under the Child Poverty (Scotland) Act 2017, there is a requirement for all local authorities and relevant Health Boards across Scotland to reduce child poverty.
-The Act sets out four national statutory income based targets to be achieved by 2030.
-The four targets are:- - Less than 10% of children are in relative poverty - Less than 5% of children are in absolute poverty - Less than 5% of children are in combined low income and material deprivation - Less than 5% of children are in persistent poverty. - 2.2 The Act requires that each local authority and relative NHS Health Board must jointly prepare annual Child Poverty Local Action Reports (LARs).
+- 2.2 The Act requires that each local authority and relative NHS Health Board must jointly prepare annual Local Child Poverty Action Reports (LARs).
 The first report will cover the financial year 2018/19.
 These annual reports must set out the activity undertaken during the reporting period and those planned going forward to meet the 2030 targets.
 The report requires to be submitted to the Scottish Government by 30 June 2019. - 2.3 Child poverty is a significant issue for a large number of families in Inverclyde.
-In recognition of this, funding has been allocated to some actions included within the LAR to specifically develop strategies and implement projects with the aim of reducing child poverty within Inverclyde. - 2.4 It is recognised that a multi-agency approach is required in order to tackle poverty, and partners delivering activities at a local level to tackle Child Poverty must be involved in the forward planning element.
-To facilitate this, an Inverciyde Child Poverty Action Group has been established.
-Membership of the group is shown in 5.2 of this report. - 2.5 The Inverciyde Child Poverty Action Group has agreed that the Inverciyde LAR should focus on a small number of set themes.
-Each theme provides an overview of current service provision and what is planned for the year ahead. - 2.6 The Inverciyde LAR Report 2018/19 is provided for final approval in Appendix 1.
+In recognition of this, funding has been allocated to some actions included within the LAR to specifically develop strategies and implement projects with the aim of reducing child poverty in Inverclyde. - 2.4 It is recognised that a multi-agency approach is required in order to tackle poverty, and partners delivering activities at a local level to tackle Child Poverty must be involved in the forward planning element.
+To facilitate this, an Inverclyde Child Poverty Action Group has been established.
+Membership of the group is shown in 5.2 of this report. - 2.5 The Inverclyde Child Poverty Action Group has agreed that the Inverclyde LAR should focus on a small number of set themes.
+Each theme provides an overview of current service provision and what is planned for the year ahead.
+Appendix 1. - 2.6 The draft Inverclyde LAR Report 2018/19 is provided for the consideration and approval of the Committee in Appendix 1. - 2.7 Within the LAR, funding is detailed for approval for two projects totalling £93,706, which will aim to mitigate child poverty.
+This includes S4 pupil apprenticeships (page 26) and Cost of the School Day training (page 30).